Songs for church music groups

 Most of these songs may be arranged for whatever singers and instruments are available and are often suitable for a solo singer.
 The quieter ones may be used for reflection during a Communion service.
 See also the congregational songs, many of which are also suitable for such solo and group use.

-Name Score Audio Comments
+Name Score Audio Example Comments

 Bread is broken (Agnus Dei) lyrics: download